aratare-jp/epsilon-clj/docs/quick-start.md

 In the end, Eclipse Epsilon is just another template engine.
 By having a merge engine to allow us to include special places, we can truly take advantage of text generation without the fear of customisation.

-Here are some stuff you can look at to have a better understanding of concepts we've talk about here:

-- Model-driven Software Development
-- Eclipse Epsilon and its big family of languages
-- In-depth `epsilon-clj` usage, both CLI and Programmatic

 Happy coding!